 In 2011, a RCRA Facility Investigation was conducted to investigate surface/subsurface soil associated with the two trenches and one soil stockpile at the site to determine the nature and extent of impact.
 Samples were analyzed for total petroleum hydrocarbons-diesel, RCRA metals, polychlorinated biphenyls, semivolatile organic compounds, volatile organic compounds, and dioxins/furans.
 Dioxin/furans were detected above the EPA industrial RSLs and toxic equivalency (TEQ) in six soil samples.
 The affected soil is limited to the western end of the southern trench.
-Excavation and off-site disposal to remove dioxin/furanimpacted soil from the southern open trench, and removal of large metal debris and wood pieces from the surface of the two trenches was recommended.
-Transportation of the soil stockpile from the current location on site to the test pits located in the eastern end of the southern trench was also recommended.
+Excavation and off-site disposal to remove dioxin/furan-impacted soil from the southern open trench, and removal of large metal debris and wood pieces from the surface of the two trenches was recommended.
+Transportation of the southern trench was also recommended.